 Individuals with reactive hypoglycemia can often have symptoms that include: headaches, increased irritability, difficulty concentrating, palpitations, light-headedness, fatigue, anxiety, excessive sweating or urination, leg cramps, dizziness and clamminess.
 Other symptoms can be related to eating.
 Patients I see with this diagnosis often feel more tired after meals, feel “sick” when they either miss a meal or if a meal is delayed.

-The presentation will be followed by a multi-course, low glycemic dinner created by Chef David Bouley and a corresponding wine program by Beverage Director Adrien Falcon.
+The presentation will be followed by a multi-course, low glycemic dinner with wine pairings created by Chef David Bouley.